 A1.8 The applicant is required to state the countries in which they will operate

-A1.9 The applicant will affirm that the requested operation as a registry of certificates will be used for supporting public telecommunication services within a maximum of 1 year from the date of assignment.
+A1.9 The applicant will affirm that the requested operation as a CA or registry of certificates will be used for supporting public telecommunication services within a maximum of 1 year from the date of assignment.

-A1.10 The applicant must describe the roles and responsibilities for the operation as a registry of certificates X.509 resources, including issuance, monitoring (including the life-cycle management) and revocation.
+A1.10 The applicant must describe the roles and responsibilities for the operation as a CA or registry of certificates X.509 resources, including issuance, monitoring (including the life-cycle management) and revocation.

 A1.11 The applicant will annually certify that the resource which has been assigned to it continues to be in operation for the purposes for which it has been assigned and will also reaffirm its prime contact details through the submission of a status notification to the Director of TSB.
 Failure to annually certify or to reaffirm prime contact details or failure to pay membership fees on the initial due date of the invoice (normally 31 March of every year) may result in the cessation of the ability to operate as a CA/RA.